flowdock/api-docs/docs/Flows.md

 ### Parameters

 * `users`: boolean value (1/0) controlling whether a list of users should be included in for each flow.
+* `activity`: boolean value (1/0) controlling whether activity info should be included in for each flow.

 ### Response
 ```